A. There are a number of things you can do to enhance your property, many for under $500. Here are a few tips:

 Making a checklist of these cost-efficient but important updates and repairs will pay dividends when you and your real estate professional set your sales price.

-Please send your real estate-related questions to email@example.com.
+Please send your real estate-related questions directly to email@example.com.